zynga/atom/README.md

 Listeners may be attached to atoms in a variety of ways.

 To be notified as soon as a property is set, use the `.once()` method.
+The callback will be called immediately if the property is already set.

 	a.once('userInfo', function (userInfo) {
 		alert('Welcome, ' + userInfo.name + '!');